paretoman/votekit/tutorial/voteCasters.md

 * Plurality: a choice of a candidate.
 * Scores: a score for each candidate.
 * Ranking: a rank for each candidate.
-No rankings are skipped.
+No rankings are skipped, but skipping is allowed.
 Equal ranks allowed.

-Preferences are stored in the following ways:
+A preference is stored as data in the following ways:

 * Plurality
   * pluralityVote: a candidate, the index of the candidate.
-  * There is no "pluralityVotes" list of preferences because it isn't needed.
-It would be an identity matrix.
 * Scores
   * scoreVote: a score for each candidate, any number, Number[].
     * Right now, we're just using scores between 0 to 1.
 In the future, scores above 1 might be used.
-  * scoreVotes: an list of scoreVote preferences, Number[][].
-Each preference has a score for each candidate.
 * Ranking
-  * ranking: a rank for each candidate, Number[].
+  * ranking: a ranking for each candidate, Number[].
 0 is the best ranking, then 1, 2, etc.
-  * rankings: a list of preferences.
-Each is a list with a rank for each candidate.
-Number[][].
-0 is the best ranking, then 1, 2, etc.
-  * cansByRankList: a list of preferences.
-Each is a list indexed by rank.
-Each entry is a list of candidates at that ranking.
-Candidates are represented by index.
-Number[][][].

 ## Counting